-16.5 - Student-Centered Approaches to Environmental Assessment offering a more dynamic and personalized learning experience that fosters deeper understanding and retention of environmental concepts.
+16.5 - Student-Centered Approaches to Environmental Assessment

+Student-centered approaches in environmental assessment within STEAM education place students at the core of the learning process.
+This approach differs from traditional methods, offering a more dynamic and personalized learning experience that fosters deeper understanding and retention of environmental concepts.
 Student-centered learning focuses on students' interests, needs, and learning styles.
 It shifts the focus from teaching to learning, with students taking a more active role.
 In environmental assessment, this means opportunities for students to choose their projects, ask questions, and find solutions.